Localized Vision-Language Matching for Open-vocabulary Object Detection: Method

 Based on the similarity score (Eq.~\ref{eq:sim_score}) , we apply a contrastive learning objective to match the corresponding pairs together by considering all other pairs in the batch as negative pairs.
 We define this grounding loss as:

-We apply this loss in a symmetrical way, where each image in the batch is compared to all captions in the batch (Eq.~\ref{eq:grounding_loss}) and each caption is compared to all images in the batch $\mathcal{L}_G(C)$.
+We apply this loss in a symmetrical way, where each image in the batch is compared to all captions in the batch (Eq.~\ref{eq:grounding_loss}) and each caption is compared to all images in the batch $\mathcal{L}_{G_r}(C)$.
+The subscript $r$ denotes the type of image-regions used for the loss calculation.
 We consider two types of image-regions: box-regions and grid-regions.
 Box-region features are obtained naturally using the region of interest pooling (RPN) from the Faster R-CNN.
 We make use of the pre-trained object proposal generator (OLN) to train the Faster-RCNN network.
 OLN is a class-agnostic object proposal generator which estimates all objects in the image with a high average recall rate.
 We train OLN using the known class annotations and use the predicted boxes to train our detection model, shown in Figure \ref{fig:pipeline}.
 Since captions sometimes refer to background context in the image, parallel to the box-region features, we also use grid-region features similar to the OVR \cite{zareian2021open} approach.
 Grid-region features are obtained by skipping the RPN in the Faster R-CNN and simply using the output of the backbone network.
 We apply the grounding loss to both type of image-region features.
 Our final grounding loss is given by: